yabeenico/wsshuttle/README.md

 ```

 Deletes routing table.
-Routing table is reset when wsshuttle exits, if you hava any problem, do it.
+Routing table is reset when wsshuttle exits, if you have any problem, do it.

 ```bash
 wsshuttle -r ssh-server -x 157.0.0.0/8 0/0 --delete